dman4703/cs4641-131-project/docs/index.md

 3. **Bar construction.** Aggregate ticks into volume or dollar bars to normalize information content.
 4. **Feature engineering.** VWAP distance (expressed as a z-score), Bollinger position, short‑term momentum, relative volume, time‑of‑day, and a five‑minute recent trading context feature.
 5. **Normalization.** Standardize per asset and per session for comparability.
 6. **Labeling.** Triple‑barrier labels are used.
-A trade is successful if price reverts before the stop or time limit (15–30 minutes).
+A trade is successful if the price reverts before the stop or time limit (15–30 minutes).
 7. **Splitting.** Purged k‑fold with embargo to prevent information leakage.

 ### Models